 Bob is a smart guy, and he understands that the more staff he helps achieve his level of knowledge, this will increases the base wage for all staff.
 As a result, Bob does his best to ensure the internal growth of JOAT, which increases the earning potential for JOAT and as a result provides greater pay for staff and a better quality of life for all.

-The hope over time is that, if Sally is inexperienced, she will work to learn new skills, which will allow JOAT to earn more for the work that Sally performs.
+The hope over time is that, if Sally is inexperienced, she will work to learn new skills, which allows JOAT to earn more for the work that Sally performs.
 By doing this, Sally can help the next inexperienced person earn a greater living wage, so they can have a better quality of life.
 If you’re skilled and willing to sacrifice a greater wage to help someone less skilled, or if you’re unskilled and willing work hard to learn, JOAT wants you!

 In trade for a fair wage, we ask all full time employees to work at least 30 hours each week.
 There are times, where we work a bit more, but we do our best to cap work hours at 30 for our staff.
 If anyone wants to work more than 30 hours, and there is additional work to do (usually there is no shortage of work), staff can work up to 40 hours per week.
 Additional hours worked increases that staff member’s wages and the overall earnings for JOAT.
 We also allow part time work, which is less than 30 hours per week.